DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration/index.md

 * Run the Unity instance
 * Show the Unity instance on the phone

+{{< hint warning >}}

+Note that only one instance can live in your entire process.
+If you completely kill this instance, there will be no way to start it again.

+{{< /hint >}}

 Just keep in mind that the `unityDidUnload()` method is triggered by Unity when the framework is unloaded.
-This is possible because we first register our `UnityBridge` object as a delegate with the call:
+This is possible because we first registered our `UnityBridge` object as a delegate with the call:

 ```swift